 SKYPE: PUBLIC-LABOR-HEALTH SEMINAR: Analyzing matching patterns in marriage: theory and application to Italian dataEdoardo CISCATO (Department of Economics)

 Economics Leuven is hiring!
 At the moment the department has an open academic position in econometrics.
 Apply via the button below.
 You can apply for this job no later than November 22, 2019.

 To get an overview of all vacancies in economics at KU Leuven please consult the jobsite and filter on 'economics'.

-Our economics research community also includes members of three research centers.
+Our economics research community also includes members of three interdisciplinary research centers.
 Links to the websites of these spearhead groups are provided below.